Mondragón rifle: Self-loading rifle

 Mondragón continued his work, and on August 8, 1904 he filed a patent application (No. 219,989) for his new design for a self-loading rifle.
 The Patent (No. 853,715) was granted on May 14, 1907.

 The design was adopted by the Mexican Army in 1908 as the Fusil Porfirio Díaz Sistema Mondragón Modelo 1908.
 The same year, the Mexican government contracted with SIG for the production of 4,000 M1908 rifles, chambered in the 7×57mm Mauser Mexican service cartridge.
-Due to the Mexican Revolution, by 1910 only 400 rifles had been delivered by SIG.
+A few number of samples arrived to Mexico in a number no greater than forty units.
 The rifle's inability to cope with the poor quality of ammunition available at the time, along with the high unit cost of SFr160 per rifle, led to the cancellation of the order by the Mexican government.

 The Mondragón Modelo 1908 was a gas-operated rifle with a rotating bolt using a cylinder and piston arrangement, a design considered unusual at the time.
 The bolt and the locking lugs was very similar to the bolt-action rifle.
 A switch, located on the charging handle, would disengage the bolt from the gas system, allowing the firearm to effectively operate as a straight-pull bolt-action rifle.
 The Mondragón Modelo 1908 rifles were fitted with a bipod.
 In addition to the knife bayonet introduced with the previous rifles, Mondragón designed a spade bayonet for use with the Modelo 1908, for which he filed a patent application (No. 631,283) on June 6, 1911.